AmemiyaLai/grasshopper-mcp-workflow/README.md

 ## Acknowledgments

 - Thanks to the Rhino and Grasshopper community for their excellent tools
-- Thanks to Anthropic for Claude Desktop and the MCP protocol
+- Thanks to Cursor and the MCP protocol support

 ## Contact